 The Unique Identification Authority of India (UIDAI) has been created, with the mandate of providing a Unique Identity (Aadhaar) to all Indian residents.
-The UIDAI provides online authentication to verify the identity claim of the Aadhaar holder.
+The UIDAI provides online authentication to verify the identity claim of the Aadhaar number holder.

-Aadhaar "authentication" means the process wherein Aadhaar Number, along with other attributes, including biometrics, are submitted to the Central Identities Data Repository (CIDR) for its verification on the basis of information or data or documents available with it.
+Aadhaar "authentication" means the process wherein Aadhaar Number or Virtual ID or UID Token, along with other attributes, including biometrics, are submitted to the Central Identities Data Repository (CIDR) for its verification on the basis of information or data or documents available with it.
 UIDAI provides an online service to support this process.
 Aadhaar authentication service only responds with a "yes/no" and no personal identity information is returned as part of the response.